-The practice is open to patients between 8am and 6.30pm Monday to Friday.
-Extended hours appointments are available 7.30am to 8am every weekday.
+The practice is open 8am to 6.30pm Monday and Wednesday, 8am to 1pm Tuesday, Thursday and Friday.
+When Tile Cross surgery is closed, patients can access appointments at the Church Road site.
+Extended hours appointments are available 7.30am to 8am Monday to Friday.
 Emergency appointments are available daily.
 Telephone consultations are also available and home visits for patients who are unable to attend the surgery.
 The out of hours service is provided by Badger Out of Hours Service and NHS 111 service and information about this is available on the practice website.